Ell to Ken Converter

 4. Click the swap button (⇌) to reverse the conversion direction.

-How to Convert Ell to Ken
+How to Convert Ell to Ken: Step-by-Step Guide

 Converting Ell to Ken involves multiplying the value by a specific conversion factor, as shown in the formula below.